CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

 ## Lab scenario

-In this lab, you will gain hands-on experience in initializing a Prompt Flow project in Azure AI Studio, setting up the necessary environment to begin developing, testing, and refining AI applications.
-You will create and customize prompts within Azure AI Studio's Prompt Flow.
+In this lab, you will gain hands-on experience in initializing a Prompt Flow project in Azure AI foundry, setting up the necessary environment to begin developing, testing, and refining AI applications.
+You will create and customize prompts within Azure AI foundry's Prompt Flow.
 Starting with the creation of a new flow, you will add and configure the Prompt tool and develop a flow incorporating LLM (Large Language Model) and Prompt tools.
 By authoring a sample flow and running it with custom inputs, you'll learn how to monitor flow execution and evaluate outputs, thereby understanding the practical steps involved in developing, testing, and refining AI-driven workflows.
 ## Lab objectives
 In this lab, you will perform the following: